scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 .. class:: abstract

    The solutions of a system of polynomials in several variables are often    needed, e.g.: in the design of mechanical systems, and    in phase-space analyses of nonlinear biological dynamics.
 Reliable, accurate, and comprehensive numerical solutions are available    through PHCpack, a FOSS package for solving polynomial systems with   homotopy continuation.

-   This paper explores the development of phcpy, a scripting interface for    PHCpack, over the past five years.
-One result is the availability of phcpy   through a JupyterHub server featuring Python2, Python3, and SageMath kernels.
+   This paper explores new developments in phcpy, a scripting interface for PHCpack, over the past five years.
+For instance, phcpy is now available online through a JupyterHub server featuring Python2, Python3, and SageMath kernels.
+As small systems are solved in real-time by phcpy, they are suitable for interactive exploration through the notebook interface.
+Meanwhile, phcpy supports GPU parallelization, improving the speed and quality of solutions to much larger polynomial systems.
+From various model design and analysis problems in STEM, certain classes of polynomial system frequently arise, to which phcpy is well-suited.

 Introduction
 ============